 Short leg piriformis pain can be related to leg length differentials of structural or functional varieties.

-Athletic piriformis pain is the most common type, as more athletes are diagnosed than any other patient demographic.
+Piriformis pain in athletes is the most common type, as more athletes are diagnosed than any other patient demographic.

 Piriformis muscle imbalance might occur due to over-laxity or over-tension in the piriformis due to a mismatch of ability between the antagonistic pairings that move the hip.